Alex313031/gn-xp/docs/reference.md

   toolchain definitions to ensure that it always reflects the appropriate value.

   This value is not used internally by GN for any purpose.
-It is set it to the empty string ("") by default but is declared so that it can be overridden on the command line if so desired.
+It is set to the empty string ("") by default but is declared so that it can be overridden on the command line if so desired.